kormilitzin/med7/README.md

 * clinical NER with seven categories.

+TODO:
+## Put example of NER with displacy and ent

+## show metrics for each of categories and the number of tokens it is trained on

 ## Installation

 Assuming, spaCy is installed and you have Python 3.6+, the model can be easily install by using the direct link: